godotengine/godot-docs/classes/class_basematerial3d.rst

 | *Getter*  | get_flag()      |
 +-----------+-----------------+

-If ``true``, subsurface scattering will use a special mode optimized for the color and density of human skin.
+If ``true``, subsurface scattering will use a special mode optimized for the color and density of human skin, such as boosting the intensity of the red channel in subsurface scattering.

 ----